 For over 45 years, the Calgary Boys' Choir has been seen...
 AND HEARD in Calgary!

 We have choirs for all of your young boys to sing in!
-Registration is opening soon.
+Registration is now open.

 Kathryn Berko, B.Mus., B. Ed.